 Manure management and fertilization

-Group of farmers built manure platforms and bought equipment for manure storage and fermentation.
+A group of farmers built manure platforms and bought equipment to optimise manure storage and fermentation.

 A contribution from Danone Ecosystem Fund